Cheapest off-peak EV charging tariff rates in the UK — ranked for July 2026

 3) Compare the full tariff

-Good to know: Off-peak electricity times and rates can vary by supplier, tariff and region.
-Always confirm the exact hours (and whether they apply to all household usage or only smart-scheduled EV charging).
+Good to know: off-peak times and rates vary by supplier, tariff and region.
+Always confirm the exact hours and whether the cheap rate applies to your whole home or only to smart-managed EV charging.

-1. Weekly miles ÷ miles per kWh = estimated kWh needed
+1. Weekly miles ÷ miles per kWh = kWh needed per week

-2. Estimated kWh × off-peak unit rate = off-peak charging cost
+2. kWh × off-peak rate = your off-peak charging cost

 3. Add any daytime top-ups at the day/peak rate

-• You can plug in most nights and schedule charging automatically
+• You can plug in most nights or use managed charging

-• Your household’s daytime usage is modest (so higher day rates have less impact)
+• Your daytime usage is modest (so a higher day rate has less impact)

-• You regularly add large overnight charges rather than lots of daytime top-ups
+• You add large overnight charges rather than many daytime top-ups

-• You can shift other loads into the off-peak window (optional)
+• You can shift other loads (laundry, dishwasher) into the off-peak window

-Standing charge check: Two tariffs with the same off-peak rate can produce different totals if one has a much higher standing charge in your region.
+Standing charge check: two tariffs with the same off-peak rate can produce different totals if one has a higher standing charge in your region (typically 58–70p/day; national typical ~63p/day, about £230/yr).

 Eligibility: who can get off-peak EV charging tariffs?